-An Eclipse, which is also referred to as ‘Grahan’, holds religious significance for many Hindus who follow rituals as per the Hindu calendar.
-Eclipse is of two types, Solar Eclipse and Lunar Eclipse and it occurs when an astronomical object obscure the path of rays partially or fully, due to the placement of a second object.
+An Eclipse also referred to as ‘Grahan,’ holds religious significance for many Hindus who follow rituals per the Hindu calendar.
+Eclipse is two types, Solar Eclipse and Lunar Eclipse.
+It occurs when an astronomical object obscures the path of rays partially or fully due to the placement of a second object.

 Rahu and Ketu denote the two points of intersection of the paths of the Sun and the Moon as they move around the celestial sphere.
 Therefore, Rahu and Ketu are respectively called the North and the South Lunar nodes.
-Sometimes when the moon passes these nodes, it is aligned perfectly between the earth and the sun to create eclipses.
+Sometimes when the moon passes these nodes, it is aligned perfectly between the Earth and the sun to create eclipses.

 Why are Hindu temples closed during eclipses?

-That energy conducts deep subjective experience, which enables the devotees to experience divinity within the self inside the temple.
-Hence, different shrines evoke different kinds of subtler energies, which also interact with the cosmic energies coming from the solar system, planets etc. An idol, which has been ceremoniously and ritually installed, constantly emanated positive energy.
-Nevertheless, most people just go to temples to present their wish-list, rather than to experience deeper tranquillity within.
+That energy conducts deep subjective experience, which enables the devotees to experience the divinity within the self inside the temple.
+Hence, shrines evoke subtler energies, which also interact with the cosmic energies from the solar system, planets, etc. An idol, which has been ceremoniously and ritually installed, constantly emanated positive energy.
+Nevertheless, most people visit temples to present their wish list rather than experience deeper tranquillity.

 During an eclipse, the aura around the idol is somewhat disturbed.
-According to Hindu texts, during an eclipse, heavenly bodies, particularly the sun and the moon, emit abnormal negative energies.
+According to Hindu texts, heavenly bodies, particularly the sun and the moon, emit abnormal negative energies during an eclipse.
 Therefore, the doors of the temple housing the main deity are closed to prevent and minimize these negative energies that could disturb the effects of the divine energy on the devotees.
-Ensuing, closing of the temple doors, Tulsi leaves are also placed on the idols to cover them against the negative energy.
+Ensuring the closing of the temple doors, Tulsi leaves are also placed on the idols to cover them against negative energy.
 Tulsi leaves are specifically chosen for this purpose as they can absorb harmful radiation.